Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

    >**Note**: You could also use the container IP address in your browser.

 > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
+> - Click on the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help.

 <validation step="3b652738-7603-45ae-97c0-83e81a66c66e" />